vishrut03/nextgen-smartParking/README.md

-Next generation Smart Parking solution built using MERN stack and tailwind CSS aims to solve two major real life problems.
+Next Generation Smart Parking Solution
+Our solution, built using the MERN stack and Tailwind CSS, aims to solve two major real-life problems:

-1. Allow online and advanced booking of parking space so that when you are going to any place,you do not worry about parking your vehicle.
+Allow online and advanced booking of parking spaces: This ensures that when you are going to any place, you do not worry about parking your vehicle.
-2. Increase the visibility of parking lots which will result in profit maximization for the parking lot owners.
+Increase the visibility of parking lots: This results in profit maximization for parking lot owners.

-Customers have to just provide their location access to us and we will show the customers near by available parking lots sorted by nearest distance but in order to book a parking space online user needs to first log in to our website and than choose the desired parking lot and book their parking.
+Customers need to provide their location access to us, and we will show the nearby available parking lots sorted by nearest distance.
+To book a parking space online, users must first log in to our website, choose the desired parking lot, and book their parking.

-Detailed functioning of our website is shown below
+Stakeholders and Their Functionalities
-So we have divided the stakeholders of our website into four categories which comprises of Customers, Parking lot owners, parking lot managers and website admins.
-Below is the detailed description of the functionality available to each stakeholder.
+We have divided the stakeholders of our website into four categories: Customers, Parking Lot Owners, Parking Lot Managers, and Website Admins.
+Below is the detailed description of the functionalities available to each stakeholder.

-1. CUSTOMER VIEW:
+Customer View
- 1.1.
-Login/Sign Up using email verification to ensure security and smooth functioning of our website.
+Login/Sign Up: Users can log in or sign up using email verification to ensure security and smooth functioning of our website.
- 1.2.
-Location Access: Utilize Geolocation API for secure location access.
+Location Access: Utilize the Geolocation API for secure location access.
- 1.3.
-Sorting: on the basis of distance of that slot from current location.
+Sorting: Parking spaces are sorted based on the distance from the current location.
- 1.4.
-Parking Spaces Options: Parking Spaces will be shown in the form Cards , each representing Parking Name, Parking type, Location, Charging enabled, Distance, Reserve(button).
+Parking Spaces Options: Parking spaces will be shown in the form of cards, each representing:
+Parking Name
+Parking Type
+Location
+Charging Enabled
+Distance
+Reserve (button)
- 1.5.
-User Profile: Can edit details like Vehicle No.,Name, password etc.
+User Profile: Users can edit details like Vehicle No., Name, password, etc.

-2. ADMIN VIEW (Company Executives):
- 2.1.
-Approve/Disapprove new parking space requests.
+Admin View (Company Executives)
+Approve/Disapprove New Parking Space Requests: Admins can approve or disapprove requests for new parking spaces.
- 2.2 Remove Fraudulent Parking Space & Users.
+Remove Fraudulent Parking Spaces & Users: Admins can remove fraudulent parking spaces and users from the system.

-3) Parking Owner Management Page:
+Parking Owner Management Page
- 3.1 Add Parking Space :Parking owner can send a request to admin to add a new parking Space using the CREATE LISTING functionality.
+Add Parking Space: Parking owners can send a request to the admin to add a new parking space using the CREATE LISTING functionality.
- 3.2 Manage Parking Spaces: Edit details
+Manage Parking Spaces: Parking owners can edit the details of their parking spaces.
- 3.3 Add new Parking Manager
+Add New Parking Manager: Parking owners can add new parking managers.
- 3.5 Open or close the parking slot during holidays.
+Open or Close the Parking Slot: Parking owners can open or close the parking slot during holidays.

- 5) Parking Manager Management Page:
+Parking Manager Management Page
- 5.1 The manager will check whether the vehicle’s entry is already present or not before entering into the parking lot.
- If an entry is found then let the vehicle enter.
-If not then ask the user to pay the amount.
+Check Vehicle Entry: The manager will check whether the vehicle’s entry is already present before entering the parking lot.
+If an entry is found, the vehicle is allowed to enter.
+If not, the user is asked to pay the amount.
- 5.2 The manager will check whether the vehicle has any dues left or not before vehicle leaves the parking lot.
+Check Dues Before Exit: The manager will check whether the vehicle has any dues left before the vehicle leaves the parking lot.